What you need to know about uterine prolapse

 Here are some key points about uterine prolapse.
-More detail and supporting information is in the main article.
+More detail is in the main article.

-- Kegel exercises are an important form of treatment for mild forms of uterine prolapse
+- Kegel exercises are important for treating mild forms of uterine prolapse.

 The uterus, also known as the womb, is held above the vagina by the pelvic floor muscles and ligaments.